Learning how to crop a video in Premiere Pro is very easy and anyone who’s starting out as a video editor should know how to do it.

 But there is one really cool way you can turn that into a really, really cool effect.

-Creative ways to actually use the crop effect
+Part 3: Other creative ways to actually use the crop effect

 Even though the crop effect in Adobe’s Premiere might seem dull and boring, there are a few ways you can use it to make your videos look cooler than they really are.
 Joking!
 I know your videos are cool anyway.